thephoeron/REDSHIFTNET/README.md

     $ ./my-new-app --swank-port=33798 --www-port=8080 --ssl-port=8090

 Your web-app runs as a background process, all output being logged in the files specified in your app's config.lisp file.
-It can be added to your crontab so that if it crashes or the server is restarted, it will be restarted automatically.
+Add it to your crontab so that if the process or server crashes or is restarted, it will be restarted automatically.

 Dependencies
 ------------

-REDSHIFTNET was designed to replace the AMP of the LAMP stack, and with shared-hosts such as WebFaction in mind.
-It should theoretically run anywhere SBCL runs, but has only been tested on Linux and OS X.
+REDSHIFTNET should theoretically run anywhere SBCL runs, but has only been tested on Linux and OS X.

 * Linux x86_64 or OS X Server
 * SBCL 1.1.7+